rajnandinimitra/CampusCourseRecordsManager/README.md

 # CampusCourseRecordsManager
 # Campus Course & Records Manager (CCRM)
+## 📸 Screenshots Available in Release

+All application screenshots are included in the project release:

+### Screenshots Included:
+-  - JDK 21 verification
+-  - Eclipse setup
+- - Program main menu

+📦 **Download the full project ZIP from [Releases](https://github.com/your-username/CampusCourseRecordsManager/releases) to view all screenshots.**
 ## Project Overview
 A console-based Java application for managing students, courses, enrollments, and grades in an educational institution.
 Built with Java SE 21 following OOP principles and modern Java features.